lixiaoxiaofei/hello-word/README.md

 # hello-word
 Just another repository
 hello world!
-my name is lipengfei,
+my name is lixiaoxiaofei,
-i come from luoyang and i like my hometown.
+i come from luoyang and i like my hometown, and my favoourite sport is play baeketball. thank you very much!